Honda D16 Engine – Everything You Need To Know

 Eager to see the potential that a SOHC D16 has to offer?
 Turn up your speakers and enjoy this 9-second quarter-mile at the strip.

-As always, when it comes to tuning, the more cold airflow into your engine, the better.
+As always, when it comes to modifications, the more cold airflow into your engine, the better.

 Although turbocharging is the obvious method with the D16, we understand that it isn’t for everyone, so we’ll first explore some alternative options.